 Spring Break in Appalachia: Mountain Environmental Justice

-MEJ participants will engage with residents of Harlan, Kentucky in order to learn how the United States’ declining coal industry has affected Appalachia’s economy, and in turn, its local lifestyle.
+- Description: SBIA participants will engage with residents of and activists in Harlan, Kentucky in order to learn how the United States’ declining coal industry has affected Appalachia’s economy, and in turn, its local lifestyle.
 Through this immersion, we hope to gain a deeper appreciation for the region’s coal culture (the cultural habits that develop in coal-dependent communities) and examine how transitioning toward a “green” economy affects this culture through the issues of gender, race, age, and art.
-Throughout the immersion, we will work closely with our long-standing community partner COAP Inc., a nonprofit that builds environmentally friendly homes in Harlan.
-These topics are especially relevant during the COVID-19 pandemic, which has widened disparities in the area and strained relationships with the environment.
-Our primary objectives are to return to Georgetown with a greater sense of empathy for those affected by the declining coal industry, a personal reconciliation between coal economies and the environment, and an appreciation for the Appalachian mountain culture that binds communities together.
+Throughout the immersion, we will work closely with many community partners that focus on a variety of community building, environmentally driven topics: environmental conservation, indigeneity, rural-urban divides, community development, and more.
+These topics have proven especially relevant since the start of the COVID-19 pandemic and extreme weather due to climate change, which has widened disparities in the area and strained relationships with the environment.
+Our primary objectives are to return to Georgetown with a greater sense of empathy for those affected by the declining coal industry, a complex and personal reconciliation between coal economies and the environment, and an appreciation for the Appalachian mountain culture that binds communities together.